GLOBAL MARKETS-World stocks slip as rally pauses, dollar eases

 Germany's 10-year bond yield hit a seven-month high and U.S. Treasury yields rose, driving the yield curve between two- and 10-year notes to its steepest in 14 months on expectations the Federal Reserve will not lower rates.

-Stocks on Wall Street slid after a record run.
-The benchmark S&P 500 has logged record closes in nine of the past 11 sessions and is up for four months in a row.
+Stocks on Wall Street fell in their biggest one-day decline in four weeks after a record run.
+The benchmark S&P 500 had logged record closes in nine of the previous 11 sessions and is up four months in a row.

+News on the U.S.-China trade deal failed to lift markets as it had in past sessions.
+White House trade adviser Peter Navarro said the pact was likely to be signed in the next week, and the South China Morning Post earlier reported Chinese Vice Premier Liu would travel to Washington later this week to sign the deal.

 "This is just end-of-year rally fatigue," said Kristina Hooper, chief global market strategist at Invesco in New York.
 "It makes sense that investors are taking their foot off the gas for the last two days of the year."